cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 This is broader than the prior text, which suggested the survey was only to understand "where the coronavirus pandemic is moving", and ensures we obtain consent for the full range of uses for the survey.

+You **may need to advise your IRB** about the new consent language, depending on your protocol.

 #### New Items